lavary/crunz/README.md

 ```bash
 path/to/project/vendor/bin/crunz make:task General --frequency=everyFiveMinutes --constraint=weekdays
 ```
-When you run the above command, Crunz will ask about the destination for the output file.
-By default it's the current working directory (the directory you're calling command `crunz`).
-However, you can specifiy your desired output.

 Use `--help` option to see the list of all available arguments and options along with their default values: